Instalment interest and penalty charges

 If you received an instalment reminder and you were required to pay instalments but did not comply, you may have interest and penalty charges.

 On this page:

 You will be charged interest if all of the following conditions apply:

 - we send you an instalment reminder in 2015 that shows an amount to pay;

-- you are required to make instalment payments in 2014 (see Who has to pay tax by instalments?); and
+- you must pay by instalment in 2015 (see Do you have to pay tax by instalments?); and

-- you did not make instalment payments, or you made payments that were late or less than the required amount.
+- you did not make instalment payments, or you made payments that were late or you paid less than what you had to pay.

 To calculate the penalty, we determine which of the following amounts is higher: